Anna-Stacy/gencg_h2501/WeeklyJournals/Week_4.md

 Here is the inspiration image for the petal skirt concept (because yes, I absolutely needed a visual target): https://www.vecteezy.com/vector-art/65015658-girl-wearing-flower-petal-skirt-running-happily-with-orange-hair-on-green-background-illustration

 This reference mattered because it gave me a silhouette to code toward.
 Generative systems can spiral into randomness fast, so having a clear “this is what it should read as” helped me constrain decisions.
 Also, flowers are basically nature’s version of pattern systems, and the more I worked with them, the more I kept thinking about cycles: blooming, fading, returning.
-Which—hello—sounds a lot like where the sun and moon will eventually show up.
+Which, hello, sounds a lot like where the sun and moon will eventually show up.